Language-Research-Technology/ldac-profile/profile/profile.md

 ## When to choose collection-as-crate ("bundled") vs collection-in-multiple crates ("distributed")

-- Choose to use a single bundled crate for a collection when all of these conditions are true:
+- Use a single bundled crate for a collection when all of these conditions are true:

-  - The collection is final and is expected to be stable, i.e. there is negligible chance of having to withdraw any of its contents or files
+  - The collection is final and is expected to be stable, i.e. there is negligible chance of having to withdraw any of its contents or files.

-  - The collection and all its files can easily be transferred in a single transaction - say 20Gb total
+  - The collection and all its files can easily be transferred in a single transaction - say 20Gb total.

-  - All the material in the corpus shares the same license for reuse
+  - All the material in the corpus shares the same license for reuse.

-- Split a collection into fragmented RepositoryCollection and RepositoryObject crates - with one crate per repository object when any of these conditions are true:
+- Split a collection into fragmented RepositoryCollection and RepositoryObject crates, with one crate per repository object, when any of these conditions are true:

-  - The collection is not yet stable
+  - The collection is not yet stable:

     -   New items are being added or changed.